 Tip: you can use to find a broken link by looking at a request, which has a status code as 404.

 It’s very handy to see who is making a large number of requests to your Nginx server.

 ngxtop top remote_addr

-How about displaying request only, which has 404 status code?
+How about displaying requests only, which has a 404 status code?

 ngxtop -i 'status >= 404'

 It’s not just real-time, but also you can analyze it offline by parsing access log.